Johann Nepomuk Hummel: Career

-Hummel later held the positions of Kapellmeister in Stuttgart from 1816 to 1818 and in Weimar from 1819 to 1837, where he formed a close friendship with Goethe, learning among other things to appreciate the poetry of Schiller, who had died in 1805.
-During Hummel's stay in Weimar he made the city into a European musical capital, inviting the best musicians of the day to visit and make music there.
-He brought one of the first musicians' pension schemes into existence, giving benefit concert tours when the retirement fund ran low.
-Hummel was one of the first to agitate for musical copyright to combat intellectual piracy.
+Hummel later held the positions of Kapellmeister in Stuttgart from 1816 to 1818 and in Weimar from 1819 to 1837, where he formed a friendship with Goethe.
+Hummel brought one of the first musicians' pension schemes into existence, giving benefit concert tours to help raise funds.
+In his fight against unethical music publishers, Hummel also was a key figure in establishing the principles of intellectual property and copyright law.

 In 1825, the Parisian music-publishing firm of Aristide Farrenc announced that it had acquired the French publishing rights for all future works by Hummel.
-In 1830, Hummel gave three concerts in Paris; at one of them, a rondo by Hummel was performed by Aristide Farrenc's wife, the composer Louise Farrenc, who also "sought Hummel's comments on her keyboard technique."
+In 1830, Hummel gave three concerts in Paris; at one of them, a rondo by Hummel was performed by Aristide Farrenc's wife, the composer Louise Farrenc, who also "sought Hummel's comments on her keyboard technique".

 In 1832, at the age of 54 and in failing health, Hummel began to devote less energy to his duties as music director at Weimar.
-In addition, after Goethe's death in March 1832 he had less contact with local theatrical circles and as a result found himself in partial retirement from 1832 until his death in 1837.
+In addition, after Goethe's death in March 1832 he had less contact with local theatrical circles and as a result was in partial retirement from 1832 until his death in 1837.

 Last years and legacy

 At the end of his life, Hummel saw the rise of a new school of young composers and virtuosi, and found his own music slowly going out of fashion.
 His disciplined and clean Clementi-style technique, and his balanced classicism, opposed him to the rising school of tempestuous bravura displayed by the likes of Liszt.
-Composing less and less, but still highly respected and admired, Hummel died peacefully in Weimar in 1837.
-A freemason (like Mozart), Hummel bequeathed a considerable portion of his famous garden behind his Weimar residence to his masonic lodge.
+Composing less and less, but still highly respected and admired, Hummel died peacefully in Weimar on 17 October 1837.
+As with Haydn, Mozart, and some other notable composers of the time, Hummel was a freemason.
+Hummel bequeathed a considerable portion of his famous garden behind his Weimar residence to his masonic lodge.
 His grave is in the Historical Cemetery, Weimar.

 Although Hummel died famous, with a lasting posthumous reputation apparently secure, he and his music were quickly forgotten at the onrush of the Romantic period, perhaps because his classical ideas were seen as old-fashioned.
-Later, during the classical revival of the early 20th century, Hummel was passed over.
-Like Haydn, whose musical revival had to wait until the second half of the 20th century, Hummel was overshadowed by Mozart and especially Beethoven.
-Due to a rising number of recordings, such as by the Hyperion and Naxos labels, and an increasing number of live performances, his music is now becoming reestablished in the classical repertoire.
+Later, during the classical revival of the early twentieth century, Hummel was passed over.
+As with Franz Joseph Haydn, whose musical revival had to wait until the second half of the twentieth century, Hummel was overshadowed by Mozart and especially, Beethoven.
+Due to an increasing number of recordings and live performances, his music has become reestablished in the classical repertoire.

 Notable students include Ferdinand Hiller and Alexander Müller.